Josh Duff

 I like to work on boring-sounding business software that people use to get their jobs done.

-I prefer to work as a project manager+developer, interacting directly with customers and translating business requirements into deliverables.
+I prefer to work as a product manager+developer, interacting directly with customers and translating business requirements into deliverables.

-I've worked for employers with 10-40 developers that shipped buggy software slowly.
-I've worked for employers with 2-4 developers that shipped great software reliably.
+I've worked for employers with lots of developers that shipped buggy software slowly.
+I've worked on small teams that shipped great software reliably.
 I prefer the latter.

 Previous employers